Job Market Candidate 2025/26

 I was nominated for the Student Choice Awards (UCL student union) in 2023

-ECON0038 - Economics of Money and Banking (BSc), University College London, TA for Silvia Dal Bianco, Spring 2023
+ECON0038 - The economics of money and banking (BSc), University College London, TA for Silvia Dal Bianco, Spring 2023 (Evaluation missing due to UCL change of policy)

 Public goods